G.E.M.S. Mentoring - Make a difference in students' lives

-Daytonís Bluff Branch of the St. Paul Public Library Opportunities
+Daytonís Bluff Branch of the Saint Paul Public Library Opportunities

 Metropolitan State alumni can serve as general tutors, helping students of all ages with reading, math, computer literacy and other general homework concerns.
 Participating as a Homework Help Center tutor provides positive work with community youth and adults while engaging with the community.

 Recruiting university alumni who have a basic working knowledge of Microsoft Office programs for the Daytonís Bluff Saint Paul Public Library, computer literacy and job search classes!

 Training is provided.
-The Zone is located in the Daytonís Bluff Branch of the St. Paul Public Library and is co-located with the University Library and Learning Center.
+The Zone is located in the Daytonís Bluff Branch of the Saint Paul Public Library and is co-located with the university Library and Learning Center.

-If you are interested in participating as a tutor or would like to learn more about the program, please contact Awo Ahmed, Literacy Coordinator, in the Institute for Community Engagement and Scholarship at Awo.Ahmed@Metrostate.edu or call 651-793-1288.
+If you are interested in participating as a tutor or would like to learn more about the program, contact Awo Ahmed, Literacy Coordinator, in the Institute for Community Engagement and Scholarship at Awo.Ahmed@Metrostate.edu or call 651-793-1288.